vine77/create-universal/README.md

 Cross-platform Expo project generator to bootstrap an app that runs on iOS, Android, and web.

-Includes typescript, expo, expo-router and some other expo- packages, react-native-web, react-native-svg, react-native-svg-transformer, eslint, prettier, etc.
+Includes typescript, expo, expo-router and some other expo- packages, react-native-web, react-native-svg, react-native-svg-transformer, eslint, prettier, etc. as well as gluestack-ui and NativeWind/Tailwind.

 ## Usage